Our detailed, step-by-step used car buying guide teaches you how to buy a used car the right way.

 If the car is no longer covered by a warranty, you might even want to put some money aside for unexpected repairs.

 After determining the kind of vehicle you need and setting a budget, your next step is to make a list of several models that fit the bill.

 Hondas and Toyotas are very popular choices in the used car market; however, their reputation for reliability can make them noticeably more expensive than vehicles from other automakers, even though many competing models are also well-built and dependable.

 You can get an incredible value on a Mazda, Kia, Ford, and the like.
 If you’re on a tight budget or want to save money, be open-minded and consider multiple brands.

 Looking for a used vehicle that isn’t too old and has a warranty?
 Consider a certified pre-owned (CPO) model.

 Often less than five years old, CPOs are vehicles that have been refurbished, inspected, and certified by both the carmaker and dealership.
 They come with a long-term warranty, basically giving you the peace of mind of a new car and the affordability of a used car.

 Seeing as the main reason why you’re shopping for a used car is to save money, you want to make sure the car, truck, or SUV you’re considering is priced fairly.
 Many factors determine the value of a car, including where you do your shopping and even the time of year (learn the best time to buy a car.)

-In addition to independent used car dealerships, you can find used cars at some new car dealerships; large online retailers like CarMax and Carvana; and online marketplaces for private sellers such as AutoTrader, Craigslist, and Kijiji.
+Looking for used cars in El Paso, for example?
+Well, in addition to independent used car dealerships, you can find used cars at some new car dealerships; large online retailers like CarMax and Carvana; and online marketplaces for private sellers such as AutoTrader, Craigslist, and Kijiji.